twitter/twemproxy/README.md

 + **timeout**: The timeout value in msec that we wait for to establish a connection to the server or receive a response from a server.
 By default, we wait indefinitely.
 + **backlog**: The TCP backlog argument.
 Defaults to 512.
 + **preconnect**: A boolean value that controls if twemproxy should preconnect to all the servers in this pool on process start.
 Defaults to false.
++ **protocol**: The name of the protocol for the server pool.
+Possible values are:
+  + memcached
+  + redis
+  + tarantool
-+ **redis**: A boolean value that controls if a server pool speaks redis or memcached protocol.
++ **redis**: *DEPRECATED*.
+A boolean value that controls if a server pool speaks redis or memcached protocol.
 Defaults to false.
+This options is deprecated by the **protocol** option and is only supported for compatibility, so a warning is printed when this option is used.
+If both **redis** and **protocol** options are specified and have conflicting values, nutcracker terminates with an error on startup.
 + **redis_auth**: Authenticate to the Redis server on connect.
 + **server_connections**: The maximum number of connections that can be opened to each server.
 By default, we open at most 1 server connection.
 + **auto_eject_hosts**: A boolean value that controls if server should be ejected temporarily when it fails consecutively server_failure_limit times.
 See [liveness recommendations](notes/recommendation.md#liveness) for information.
 Defaults to false.